olgatticus/SIV/README.md

 digital camera) and recaptured images from LCD screens (i.e., single captured images displayed on a LCD screen and then recaptured by a digital camera).

-In our project we followed the approach proposed by Kai Wang in *A Simple and Effective Image-Statistics-Based Approach to Detecting Recaptured Images from LCD Screens*.
+In our project, we followed the approach proposed by *Wang, K. (2017).
+A simple and effective image-statistics-based approach to detecting recaptured images from LCD screens.
+Digital Investigation, 23, 75-87*.